clementapa/English_Language_Learning_NLP_Transformers/README.md

 :dart: ***Goal of this project for me*** \
 For me, the goal of this project was:
-- to train myself to respond to an NLP task (here it is a NLP regression task)
+- to train myself to respond to an NLP task (here it is a NLP multi-regression task)
 - to handle transformers fine tuning by implementing and applying optimization training techniques using limited computational resources.
 - to see all the methods used to facilitate and optimize transformers fine tuning.
 Such as :
   - Freezing